programmerraja/MyBlog/content/notes/2024/LLM Hacking.md

 #### Garak

 **[garak](https://reference.garak.ai/en/latest/basic.html)** is an LLM vulnerability scanner, It uses a huge range of probes to examine and query a large language model, simulating attacks, and uses a range of detectors on the model’s outputs to see if the model was vulnerable to any of those attacks.
+## vulnhuntr

+Vulnhuntr leverages the power of LLMs to automatically create and analyze entire code call chains starting from remote user input and ending at server output for detection of complex, multi-step, security-bypassing vulnerabilities that go far beyond what traditional static code analysis tools are capable of performing

+Zero shot [vulnerability](https://github.dev/protectai/vulnhuntr) discovery using LLMs

 ## OWASP
 [OWASP Top 10 for LLM Applications v1.1](https://llmtop10.com/)